DAIC-tud/docs/content/en/docs/manual/data-management/_index.md

     This command transfers files from a local source to a remote destination.

 {{% alert title="Note" color="warning" %}}
-When sending data to be stored in `staff-umbrella` or `staff-bulk`, **always** include the option `--no-perms`. for example:
+When sending data to `staff-umbrella` or `staff-bulk`, you **must** use the `--no-perms` option to avoid errors, as the underlying network filesystem does not support changing permissions.

+A recommended command to use is:

 ```bash
 $ rsync --progress -avz --no-perms <source_file> [<netid>@]login.daic.tudelft.nl:<destination_umbrella_directory>
 ```

-This keeps you posted with progress of data transfer, and circumevents the different permissions between Windows and Linux of the file system.
-This approach is also efficient because it send the data in archived format.
+This command is effective because:
+- `--progress` shows the transfer progress.
+- `-a` (archive mode) efficiently copies directories and preserves file attributes like timestamps.
+- `-v` provides verbose output.
+- `-z` compresses data to speed up the transfer.
+- `--no-perms` prevents errors related to file permissions on the destination.

 {{% /alert %}}

 #### Examples